 For the purpose of compliance with this standard the area of the structure containing the ADU shall be measured in the same manner as any other structure in the residential zones, except that the area of a basement in an external ADU structure shall be included in the area of the ADU.

+The property containing the ADU must be at least 0.5 acres in area.

+One off-street parking space must be provided for the ADU, In addition to parking required for the primary dwelling on the property.

+Setbacks – per IBC, setback is regulated by accessory building height

-The property containing the ADU must be at least 0.5 acres in area.Permit required: Prior to renting or offering to rent an ADU, a property owner must obtain an accessory dwelling unit permit from the Town.
+Permit required: Prior to renting or offering to rent an ADU, a property owner must obtain an accessory dwelling unit permit from the Town.

-The ADU permit is reviewed and approved by the Planning Commission
+The ADU permit is reviewed and approved by the Planning Commission (or staff?)

-The shall issue the ADU permit, only after finding all of the standards in this section and all other applicable land use standards have been met.
+The Planning Commission (or Staff) shall issue the ADU permit, only after finding all of the standards in this section and all other applicable land use standards have been met.

-The Town shall record a notice of the permit with the Rich County Recorder, as detailed in U.C.A. § 10--530(6).
+The Town shall record a notice of the permit with the Rich County Recorder, as detailed in U.C.A. § 10-20-530(6).